dapplo/Dapplo.Log/README.md

 I have included examples of "wrappers" in the test project, these are not available in a NuGet Package.
-- a [NLogLogger](https://github.com/dapplo/Dapplo.LogFacade/blob/master/Dapplo.LogFacade.Tests/Logger/NLogLogger.cs) for loggin Dapplo.LogFacade to NLog
+- a [NLogLogger](https://github.com/dapplo/Dapplo.Log/blob/master/Dapplo.Log.Tests/Logger/NLogLogger.cs) for loggin with Dapplo.Log to NLog
-- a [SeriLogLogger](https://github.com/dapplo/Dapplo.LogFacade/blob/master/Dapplo.LogFacade.Tests/Logger/SeriLogLogger.cs) for loggin Dapplo.LogFacade to SeriLog
+- a [SeriLogLogger](https://github.com/dapplo/Dapplo.Log/blob/master/Dapplo.Log.Tests/Logger/SeriLogLogger.cs) for loggin with Dapplo.Log to SeriLog
-- a special [StringWriterLogger](https://github.com/dapplo/Dapplo.LogFacade/blob/master/Dapplo.LogFacade.Tests/Logger/StringWriterLogger.cs) for loggin Dapplo.LogFacade to a StringWriter, this is Thread/Task aware and takes care of separating the StringWriters for your tests. (e.g. works with xUnit tests)
+- a special [StringWriterLogger](https://github.com/dapplo/Dapplo.Log/blob/master/Dapplo.Log.Tests/Logger/StringWriterLogger.cs) for loggin with Dapplo.Log to a StringWriter, this is Thread/Task aware and takes care of separating the StringWriters for your tests. (e.g. works with xUnit tests)

 That is all for now...